 Folio 400: A Summer of Shakespeare

 This year is the 400th anniversary of Shakespeare’s First Folio, and a programme of events and exhibitions are planned around the world to celebrate what is possibly one of the most famous books ever printed.
-Out of perhaps 750 copies printed in 1623, 235 First Folios are known to remain; one of which, of course, is in Stonyhurst’s Arundell Library.
+Out of perhaps 750 copies printed in 1623, 235 First Folios are known to remain; one of which, of course, is at Stonyhurst.

 This exhibition will be available to the public from July 7th 2023.